zhaoyao91/micro-panda/packages/transporter-nats/README.md

 params:

 - errorHandler - func(err)
-- timeout - default to 5000. if a method call does not receive any response for such a time, it fails.
+- timeout - default to 1 minute. if a method call does not receive any response for such a time, it fails.

 #### define

-define a method. should be called after started.
+define a method.

 params: